Zenlytic/zenlytic-docs/docs/4_data_modeling/5_view.md

 `label`: The label of the view is what shows up to the end users of your data model.
 If not specified it defaults to the name of the view.

-`description`: The description of the dimension.
+`description`: The description of the view.
 This can help business users understand what the view represents and how it is created.

 `sql_table_name`: This is the table name in the database that the view references.
 For example, `prod.customers` would be a valid `sql_table_name`.
 You can also reference a dbt `ref` if you define your metrics layer in the same repo as your dbt.
 For example, `{{ ref('customers') }}`.
 Zenlytic will check for the validity of the `ref` when you run validation on your data model.